Jonasdoubleyou/uni-def/specification/execution.md

 Engine is the term used for a computer program or a computer that is able to evaluate a UNI program (as defined in AST) according to this specification.

+The UNI engine may provide so called native bindings.
+These are certain engine specific implementations, that replace certain functions in UNI.
+The engine cannot load specific modules, if it does not have a respective native binding.
+How the engine handles the addition of native bindings is implementation specific.

 ## Memory Model

-A UNI Engine is able to store Values in it's memory (Note: commonly known as Heap).
+A UNI Engine is able to store Values in it's memory.
 It is able to associate a Variable with a certain Value in memory.
 It is able to remember the current Expression executed in a UNI program.
 It is able to store all Values that a tree of Expressions uses.